August 31, 2017

 - Veganism will revitalize you.

 Factual and abstract contentions often become so intertwined an argument for or against veganism, supposedly in light of only one front, could be colored with both.
-The stigmatization of veganism as extremist and unnatural (when it could be anything but) by professionals with degrees in medicine and/or nutrition bolsters the misconceptions those who have done little research on the matter love to perpetuate.
-Such professionals may lack proper education themselves due to the diet’s infancy (as well as the mal-intent stifling its furtherance; think meat lobbying and its trickle down effect); any “victims” they have come across have likely done veganism the wrong way.
+The stigmatization of the lifestyle as extremist and unnatural (when it could be anything but) by professionals with degrees in medicine and/or nutrition bolsters the misconceptions those who have done little research on the matter love to perpetuate.
+Such professionals may lack proper education themselves due to the diet’s infancy (as well as the mal-intent stifling its furtherance; think meat lobbying and its trickle down effect); any “victims” they have come across have likely done veganism the wrong way and thus cannot speak to its efficacy, rather the method by which they adopted it.
 Most vegans will be asked where they get their protein, how they stay full, and if they are sure their diet provides them with the micronutrients they need to subsist unhindered.
 Meanwhile, numerous studies highlight the propensity of plant-based regimentation to prevent and treat those diseases that the overconsumption of meat in fact perpetuates*, presumably because nature has bestowed us with the tools necessary to not only subsist, but thrive… In any event, scolding from doctors and loved ones who “just don’t think veganism is sustainable” cannot succeed the massive amount of anecdotal evidence backing it as a legitimate lifestyle, wherein blood tests prove otherwise.
 The demeaning attitudes of anti-vegans that have either fed into false information or are threatened by their own inability to commit to doing no harm fall under the same umbrella.

 For those who desire to marry their morality with their meal plan, anti-vegan sentiments regarding proper nutrition can be unsettling.
-Debates rooted in physical health (which invariably affect the mental) are highly contradictory due to credible assertions on both sides, which typically regard potential deficiencies.
-Those in opposition to the diet highlight its lack of B12 and vitamin D, usable forms of vitamin A and the omegas, etc.; while such allegations are certainly valid, they neglect the ease with which common pitfalls can be avoided, as well as the overwhelming advantages of plant-based eating when done correctly.
-The white bread-and-daiya vegan may suffer due to poor nutrition, but so does the meat-and-cheese omnivore; in order to accurately compare the ramifications of each diet, we must utilize adaptations that are equitable in quality.
+Debates rooted in physical health (which invariably affect the mind) are highly contradictory due to credible assertions on both sides, which typically regard potential deficiencies.
+Those in opposition to the diet highlight its lack of B12 and vitamin D, usable forms of vitamin A and the omegas, and more; while such allegations are certainly valid, they neglect the ease with which common pitfalls can be avoided, as well as the overwhelming advantages of plant-based eating when done correctly.
+The white-bread-and-daiya vegan may suffer due to poor nutrition, but so does the meat-and-cheese omnivore; in order to accurately compare the ramifications of each diet, we must utilize adaptations that are equitable in quality.

 Going vegan will not induce SIBO, nor pathogenic overgrowth.
-In fact, in The Essential Candida Cleanse and The Essential Parasite Cleanse, I argue transitioning into a clean, plant-based diet will reduce inflammation by minimizing the intake of toxic foods– both of which contribute to improper levels of gut flora– perhaps even eradicating pathogenic overgrowth altogether if the body is given enough time to detoxify and de-stress, as evidenced by an increase in energy levels and clearer headspace, amongst other things.
+In fact, in The Essential Candida Cleanse and The Essential Parasite Cleanse, I argue transitioning into a clean, plant-based diet will reduce inflammation by minimizing the intake of toxic foods–both of which contribute to improper levels of gut flora–perhaps even eradicating pathogenic overgrowth altogether if the body is given enough time to detoxify and de-stress, as evidenced by an increase in energy levels and clearer headspace, amongst other things.
 Veganism can potentially exacerbate SIBO, on the other hand, due to the infrequent secretion of stomach acid associated with high-carbohydrate diets (stomach acid prevents dysbiosis in the small intestine); however, this exacerbation will only incur if homeostatic mechanisms have already been compromised.
 The body should thrive off of foods that feed it, beans and dried fruit included.
 It is only once trauma has disordered the GI tract that it cannot evoke the proper response even to healthful fare, nor can it, if depleted enough, heal itself in the absence of inflammatory foods.
-At this point the advice of a homeopath should be sought so that all whole vegan foods can be consumed (the limitations of homeopathy are directly related to those imposed by allopathic medicine, as well as the lies it purports… Western doctors still do not recognize the rampant existence of gut flora imbalances within the population; they, in fact, overprescribe the antibiotics that cause it!).
+At this point the advice of a homeopath should be sought so that all whole vegan foods can be consumed (the limitations of homeopathy are directly related to those imposed by allopathic medicine… Western doctors still do not recognize the rampant existence of gut flora imbalances within the population; they, in fact, overprescribe the antibiotics that cause it.
+Thus the dual rampant existence of The Altered Personality).
 Ultimately, if pathogenic overgrowth and SIBO are allowed to proliferate, and are not rectified by a clean, plant-based diet, improper assimilation will not just cease to exist.
 Malabsorption will continue to disturb the function of the body; for this, veganism cannot be blamed.

 In homeopathy, genetic predispositions to disease are known as miasms.
 Please click here for more information.